Denmark–Sweden relations

 The relations between Denmark and Sweden span a long history of interaction.
 The inhabitants of each speak related North Germanic languages, which have a degree of mutual intelligibility.
 Both countries formed part of the Kalmar Union between 1397 and 1523, but there exists an inherited cultural competition between Sweden and Denmark.
 From 1448 to 1790 the two kingdoms went to war against each other at nearly every opportunity; in more than one case a new king tried to prove his worth by waging war on the other country for little or no political reason.
-Eleven Dano-Swedish wars took place between 1521 and 1814.
+Several Dano-Swedish wars took place between 1521 and 1814.

 Today, the countries are separated by the Øresund, which links the Baltic Sea and the North Sea.
 Denmark has an embassy in Stockholm and 2 consulates-general (in Gothenburg and Malmö).
 Sweden has an embassy in Copenhagen and 16 honorary consulates.
-Both countries are full members of the Nordic Council, of the Council of the Baltic Sea States, of the Council of Europe, and of the European Union.
+Both countries are full members of the Nordic Council, of the Council of the Baltic Sea States, of the Council of Europe, Joint Expeditionary Force, European Union and NATO.
 Around 21,000 Swedish people live in Denmark and around 42,000 Danish people live in Sweden.

-Since Gustav Vasa consolidated the Swedish nation-state after the Swedish War of Liberation in 1523, Sweden and Denmark have fought 11 wars from the Northern Seven Years' War to the Napoleonic Wars.
-Sweden has historically won the majority of the wars, 7 of the total 11.
-Even though not all of these wars resulted in territorial changes and some ended in status quo, Sweden is considered victorious in many of these wars because they were triggered by Denmark.
-The Swedish Campaign against Norway in 1814 was Sweden’s last war with Denmark, unlike Denmark which was involved in the Schleswig wars.

 Historic conflicts

+Since Gustav Vasa consolidated the Swedish nation-state after the break-up of the Kalmar Union in 1523, Sweden and Denmark have fought several wars.